mrsoneri/rs-crud-maker/README.md

 ### Request Data Generation
 The command automatically generates a `{Resource}Request.php` file containing validation rules for `create` and `update` operations.
 These rules are dynamically created based on the fields in the database table.

+### Route Generation
+The command automatically generates the route and adds it to the api.php file, like this: Route::resource('users', UserController::class);.

 #### Example: UserRequest.php
 ```php
 <?php